Priscillainyang/LITA-CLASS-DOCUMENTATION/README.md

 ## Tools Used
 - Microsoft Excel
     1. For Data Cleaning
+       1. Simple Arithmetic view
+       2. Removing Excess Spaces and Formatting of Text
+       3. Using Vlookup
-    2. For Analysis
+    3. For Analysis
-    3. Data Visualization
+    4. Data Visualization
 - SQL - Structured Query Language for Quering data and Data manipulation
 - PowerBi - For Data Visualization and Dashboard building
 - Github - For Portolio Building